Glais: Glais Football Club

+AFC Glais is a community-focused football club formed in 2011.
+The club is based out of Pontardawe Recreation Grounds.
+The club comprises three teams, the Firsts, Reserves and Thirds - as well as numerous youth teams.

+As of the 2026/27 season, the First team competes in the Macron West Wales Premier League, with the Reserves and Thirds competing in the Macron Neath & District Division 2 and Division 4, respectively.

 History

 In the early 20th century, Glais was a small village with a strong religious community.
 Up to four churches of differing denominations existed at the time, the oldest of which was a Welsh Dissident chapel called Pentwyn that was built in 1834 upon a glacial moraine which itself was called Y Garth.
 The name plate for Pentwyn was later moved to a new chapel of worship called Seion Chapel (Capel Seion) in 1840 which still exists to the present day, albeit now closed.

 On 15 April 1912, W.J.
 Rogers, a resident of Glais and his nephew Evan Davies, a resident of Alltwen, lost their lives aboard the RMS Titanic.
 Their bodies were never recovered and thus they were commemorated on the family headstone in Seion Chapel.